private adhd assessments in london

 Book an Online Combined Child Autism + ADHD Assessment

-An online 4-hour combined assessment for children and young people aged 6–17, including a single, integrated diagnostic report.
+An online multidisciplinary combined assessment for children and young people aged 6–17, including a single, integrated diagnostic report.

-If you’re seeking clarity across both autism and ADHD, our consultant-led online pathway is designed for young people and their families.
-The process is structured, evidence-based and clinically robust, bringing together inputs from home, school and the child to reach a reliable conclusion with practical recommendations.
+If you’re seeking clarity across both autism and ADHD, our online multidisciplinary pathway is designed for young people and their families.
+The process is structured, evidence-based and clinically robust, bringing together input from your child, parent or carer, school and multiple clinicians to reach a reliable conclusion with practical recommendations.

 No GP referral is required — and everything is conducted online for your convenience.